deployEMDS/technical-documentation/tests/data_product_publication/publication/publication_on_emds_catalogue/test_2_2_3_1c/result_edc_vc.md

 For the current phase (Phase 1), the test focuses on the Functional Suitability metric.

 #### Comparative criteria (checklists, ...)
-[TODO] Provide details on the comparative criteria used for this test/assessment.
-Align these criteria with those used in similar tests across other stacks, if applicable.
+[TODO] Describe the comparative criteria used for the test / assessment.
+If possible, align with the criteria used for the same test in the other stack(s).
 #### Expected output
 The test aims to evaluate the catalog publication process for a data product under the condition that a new data product cannot be published on the catalog.